Hundreds of thousands of people search for terms like “stocks to buy today” or “best stocks to buy” or “top stocks for 2023” every single month.

 - Brookfield Infrastructure Partners (BIP)

 - Brookfield Business Partners (BBU)

 As a private equity firm, they make money in three main ways.
 First, they invest their own capital into a variety of real assets.
-Second, they collect money from institutional investors, invest that money on behalf of them into a variety of real assets, and collect performance fees from that capital.
-Third, they founded and hold large stakes in the above-mentioned publicly traded partnerships, from which they collect cash distributions, management fees, and performance fees called Incentive Distribution Rights (IDRs).
+Second, they collect money from institutional investors, invest that money on behalf of them into a variety of real assets, and collect management and performance fees from that capital.
+Third, they founded and hold large stakes in the above-mentioned publicly traded partnerships, from which they collect cash distributions, management fees, and performance fees.

-This structure gives them exponential growth, because in addition to their direct investments being extremely profitable, they are also benefiting from a major trend of increased institutional allocations into alternative assets, like private equity, real estate, infrastructure, and other high-performing low-liquidity investments.
-Brookfield’s private funds have consistently crushed benchmarks like the S&P 500.
+This structure gives them strong growth, because in addition to their direct investments being extremely profitable, they are also benefiting from a major trend of increased institutional allocations into alternative assets, like private equity, real estate, infrastructure, and other high-performing low-liquidity investments.
+Brookfield’s private funds have consistently beaten benchmarks like the S&P 500.

-Insiders own about 20% of the company.
-That’s massive insider ownership, about $9 billion worth, so their incentives are highly aligned with shareholders.
-The CEO, Bruce Flatt, has been with the company for almost 30 years, has been CEO for 15 years, and has overseen tremendous performance during his tenure so far:
+Insiders own a large portion of the company, worth billions of dollars.
+So, their incentives are highly aligned with shareholders.
+The CEO, Bruce Flatt, has been with the company for over three decades, has been CEO for over half that time, and has overseen tremendous performance during his tenure so far.